90 Day Foreigner Report in Thailand

 What is the 90-day reporting requirement for foreigners in Thailand?

-Foreigners residing in Thailand for over 90 days must comply with the 90-day foreigner report requirement.
+Foreigners residing in Thailand for over 90 days must comply with the 90-day foreigner report in Thailand requirement.
 This mandate requires the individual or their representative to inform the Immigration Bureau of their residence every 90 days.
 This obligation is based on Section 37(5) of the Immigration Act B.E.
 2522 (1979), ensuring the authorities can monitor the foreigner’s location for security and regulatory purposes.

 When to submit the 90-day foreigner report

-The 90-day foreigner report must be submitted to the Immigration Bureau between 15 days before and 7 days after the end of each 90-day period.
+The 90-day foreigner report in Thailand must be submitted to the Immigration Bureau between 15 days before and 7 days after the end of each 90-day period.
 If the report is not filed within this timeframe, the individual must report in person and will face a fine.
 The fines are structured as follows:

 However, in practice: